aws/karpenter-provider-aws/designs/odcr.md

       #       Reservation.
 This ensures that only permitted instances can use
       #       the reserved capacity.
       type: String
-      # Instance Type of the Capacity Reservation
+      # Instance Type for the Capacity Reservation
       instanceType: String
-      # Owner Id of the Capacity Reservation
+      # The id of the AWS account that owns the Capacity Reservation
       ownerId: String
-      # Total Instance Count of the Capacity Reservation
+      # Total Instance Count for the Capacity Reservation
       totalInstanceCount: Integer
 ```